 The town is situated at the entrance to the worlds largest fjord system, the mightly Scoresbysund Fjord, and at the southern tip of the extensive alpine mountain ranges and icecaps of Liverpool Land.
 To the north of the region is the worlds largest National Park, which contains a variety of wildlife and is a very important area for international scientists.

-You can book a tour of Ittoqqortoormiit after the race and take part in dog sled, snowmobile or ice fishing tours, or visit the small local hot spring near Kap Tobin.
+You can book a tour of Ittoqqortoormiit after the event and take part in dog sled, snowmobile or ice fishing tours, or visit the small local hot spring near Kap Tobin.
 (Tours and excursions have an additional charge – contact us for details).

 IMPORTANT: Ittoqqortoormiit village is home to several hundred east Greenland Huskies.
 The owners kindly request all visitors to the village do not approach, touch or feed the dogs.
 Any dog that bites, for whatever reason, must be immediately destroyed.
 If one single dog can not be identified then the whole team must be shot and this can devastate the lives of the owner and their family.
 Please respect this.